 Harissa Hot Wings

 Harissa, a North African paste of chiles and garlic, gives these wings their fiery kick.
-Harissa can be found at Whole Foods or Middle Eastern markets, or you can make your own.
 Serve these wings with a yogurt and mint dipping sauce.

-2 lbs. chicken wings, separated into 2 pieces
+- 2 lb. chicken wings, separated into 2 pieces

-1. Heat oven to 200˚.
-Pour oil into a 6-qt.
+- Heat an oven to 200˚F. Pour oil into a 6-qt.
 Dutch oven to a depth of 2" and heat over medium-high heat until a deep-fry thermometer registers 400˚.
-Working in two batches, add chicken wings to oil and cook, stirring occasionally, until golden brown and crisp, 10–12 minutes.
-Using a slotted spoon, transfer wings to a wire rack set over a rimmed baking sheet and transfer to oven.
+Lightly season the chicken wings with salt, then, working in two batches, add the chicken wings to oil and cook, stirring occasionally, until golden brown and crisp, 10–12 minutes per batch.
+Using a slotted spoon, transfer wings to a wire rack set over a rimmed baking sheet and transfer to oven to stay warm.

-2. Meanwhile, put harissa, butter, zest, and juice into a medium heat-proof bowl.
-Set bowl over a pot of boiling water until butter is melted and sauce is hot, whisking to combine.
-Transfer chicken wings to the bowl and toss to combine.
-Serve with yogurt and mint dipping sauce.
+- Meanwhile, in a medium, heat-resistant bowl, add the harissa, butter, lemon juice, and zest.
+Set the bowl over a pot of boiling water whisking continuously until the butter is melted and the sauce is smooth and hot; if the sauce is very thick or pasty, thin with 1–4 tablespoons of hot water.
+Transfer the chicken wings to the bowl and toss to coat with the sauce.
+Serve with Yogurt and mint dipping sauce on the side.